darthnihilus0917/rnd-aws-serverless-api/README.md

 1. Create a Role for the AWS Services to consume.
 If an existing role is available that covers all AWS Services, use it.

-1. Go to API Gateway and create the resources structure and methods (http request: GET, POST, PATCH, DELETE) and map the created empty Lambda Function.
+1. Go to API Gateway and create the resources structure and methods (http request: GET, POST, PATCH, DELETE), and then map the created empty Lambda Function.

 1. Go back to the empty Lambda Function, and apply the code implementations per methods.

+### Note
+To test the script locally, make sure to install AWS SDK.

 ## Reminders
 1. While creating a method in the API Gateway, do not forget to mark the "Use Lambda Proxy Integration" checkbox.